-In some cases, further corrective keratoplasty may be needed 4-5 years after the initial procedure.
+In some cases, further CK treatment may be needed 4-5 years after the initial procedure.

 POTENTIAL RISKS & SIDE EFFECTS

-Heightened sensitivity to light sources can also be noticed.
+Heightened sensitivity to light can also be noticed.

-In rare cases, Anisometropia can result, where one eye focuses more than the other.
+In rare cases, anisometropia can occur, meaning one eye focuses more than the other.